This installation method is for test-setups and small-scale production setups.

 # Email address authentik will send from, should have a correct @domain

-By default, authentik listens on port 9000 for HTTP and 9443 for HTTPS.
-To change this, you can set the following variables in
+By default, authentik listens internally on port 9000 for HTTP and 9443 for HTTPS.
+To change the exposed ports to 80 and 443, you can set the following variables in

 docker-compose up -d

-The compose file statically references the latest version available at the time of downloading the compose file, which can be overridden with the
+docker-compose.yml file statically references the latest version available at the time of downloading the compose file.
+Each time you upgrade to a newer version of authentik, you download a new

 To start the initial setup, navigate to

-https://<your server>/if/flow/initial-setup/.
-There you will be prompted to set a password for the akadmin user.
+There you are prompted to set a password for the akadmin user (the default user).